List of Louisiana state high school football champions: Louisiana High School Athletic Association (since 1916)

+The listing below includes all LHSAA football champions since its founding.
+In recent years, six championship games (played between 2005 and 2020) were ordered forfeited by the LHSAA.
+In each early case, as per LHSAA rules, the runner-up was recognized as the new state champion and awarded its respective trophy, except for Baton Rouge University Lab's 2013 team, which could only be nominally acknowledged as champion since Curtis sought to challenge its forfeiture in court—and the LHSAA physically awarding the championship trophy to University Lab could not be "revisited" until the pending lawsuit was decided.
+Curtis did eventually lose the suit but has since refused to return the trophy for reissuing.
+Early indications are that Baton Rouge Catholic's recently forfeited 2017 and 2020 Select Division I titles may not necessarily be reissued to the respective runners-up, as publicly-available LHSAA paperwork has not been updated to reflect those changes.
+It is not immediately clear why that is, given the past precedents.
+Curtis would actually stand to benefit by receiving the 2017 trophy.

-Midsouth Association of Independent Schools (1988–Present)
+Mississippi Private School Association / Mississippi Association of Independent Schools / Midsouth Association of Independent Schools (since 1988)

 The Mississippi Private School Association was formed in 1968, and individual Louisiana schools have been participating in it since at least 1988.
 When the LISA disbanded after the 1991–92 school year, a number of former LISA schools joined it.
 The association changed its name to the "Mississippi Association of Independent Schools" (MAIS) in 2009, and then to the "Midsouth Association of Independent Schools" in 2019 to more fully reflect its member institutions from Alabama, Arkansas, Louisiana, Mississippi, and Tennessee.
 As of 2020 there are thirteen MAIS schools located in Louisiana.
 Due to restrictions issued by the state government, Louisiana's MAIS schools were initially the only Louisiana high schools that could play football during the COVID-19 pandemic, provided that they not play their games within the borders of Louisiana.

-Below is a listing of all Louisiana-based MAIS football champions (beginning with the 2019 season, classes A and AA were reorganized to reflect the winners of MAIS' eight-man football championships and, as such, is not included with this listing).
+Below is a listing of all Louisiana-based MAIS football champions (beginning with the 2019 season, classes 1A and 2A were reorganized to reflect the winners of MAIS' eight-man football championships and, as such, is not included with this listing).